Compost Activators: Get Better Compost in Less Time

-To be totally honest – some of the best things I’ve found aren’t actually free.
-I keep a bag of cottonseed meal fertilizer on hand just so that I can kick a slow pile of compost in to gear, or finish a pile up quickly for an upcoming planting.
+To be totally honest, some of the best things I’ve found aren’t actually free.
+I keep a bag of cottonseed meal fertilizer on hand just so that I can kick a slow pile of compost into gear, or finish a pile up quickly for an upcoming planting.
 But you don’t have to spend any money at all if you don’t want to.
-Here are 5 free compost boosters that are free for the asking if you ask the right person.
+Here are 5 compost activators that are free for the asking (if you ask the right person).

 I will confess that I’m a tiny bit picky about what goes in the piles.
-I love thin, papery things like tall grass clippings, annual weeds, etc. And I try to avoid thick, heavy, and waxy leaves like hollies and privet.
+I love thin, papery things like tall grass clippings, annual weeds, etc. And I try to avoid thick, heavy, waxy leaves like hollies and privet.
 One time I ended up with two huge bags of live oak leaves and those suckers hung around in my compost piles forever—even after I used a lawn mower to break them up in to smaller pieces.
 This time around, I struck gold—4 big bags mostly full of clover, cleavers, grass clippings, and dried elm leaves.

 Some grocery stores will give you their past-date produce if you ask for it, but not all stores will go along with this.
 I’ve heard that some big chains have policies that say their employees can’t give away old produce, probably because of the legal liability that someone could get sick from eating it.
 So, you might have the best success asking at independent local markets and small regional chains.

 Just walk in to any coffee shop and ask nicely.
 I’ve been able to get spent coffee grounds from big national chains and from local shops—in the city and in the suburbs.
 Some people will probably get mad at me for mentioning this because they think I’m telling everyone about their secret stash.
 But in most places there are more than enough grounds to go around.
-I’ve personally never been told “no, you can’t have any grounds.”
-One time I walked in to a Starbucks right as someone else was walking out the front door with two buckets full of grounds.
+I’ve personally never been told “No, you can’t have any grounds.”
+One time I walked into a Starbucks right as someone else was walking out the front door with 2 buckets full of grounds.
 When I asked if there were any more grounds, the barista told me to come back in a couple of hours—no big deal.

 This one will be a little easier for the fellas—but with a jar or bottle, anyone can contribute their “spare nitrogen” to the compost pile.
-If you host a barbecue or an informal party – put a little sign in the bathroom and ask if the guys wouldn’t mind to pee on the compost pile instead.
+If you host a barbecue or an informal party, put a little sign in the bathroom and ask if the guys wouldn’t mind peeing on the compost pile instead.
 They can contribute if they’re comfortable with it.
 Of course, most people will pee more (and be more likely to pee on your compost pile for you) after they’ve had a drink or two!

-There are potentially problems with all of these free compost ingredients—and that’s where your better judgement will need to kick in.
-I’ll give you a few examples of what I’m talking about.
+There are potentially problems with all of these free compost ingredients—and that’s where your better judgment will need to kick in.
+I’ll give you a few examples of what I’m talking about: